Learning Linear Causal Representations from Interventions under General Nonlinear Mixing: Experiments

 \section{Experiments}

 In this section, we implement our approach on synthetic data and image data.
 Complete details (architectures, hyperparameters) are deferred to \cref{sec:expts_pract}.
+Additional experiments investigating the effect of varsortability \cite{weichwald2021beware} and the noise distribution can be found in Appendix~\ref{app:ablation}.

 \textbf{Data generation} For all our experiments we use Erd\"os-R\'{e}nyi graphs, i.e., we add each undirected edge with equal probability $p$ to the graph and then finally orient them according to some random order of the nodes.
 We write $\mathrm{ER}(d, k)$ for the Erd\"os-R\'{e}nyi graph distribution on $d$ nodes with $kd$ expected edges.
 For a given graph $G$ we then sample edge weights from $\mc{U}(\pm[0.25, 1.0])$ and a scale matrix $D$.
 For simplicity we assume that we have $n$ samples from each environment $i\in\bar{I}$.
+We only consider the setting where each node is intervened upon once and thus the latent dimension is also known.
 We consider three types of mixing functions.
 First, we consider linear mixing functions where we sample all matrix entries i.i.d. from a Gaussian distribution.
 Then, we consider non-linear mixing functions that are parametrized by MLPs with three hidden layers which are randomly initialized, and have Leaky ReLU activations.
 Finally, we consider image data as described in \cite{ahuja2022interventional}.
 Pairs of latent variables $(z_{2i+1},z_{2i+2})$ describe the coordinates of balls in an image and the non-linearity $f$ is the rendering of the image.
 The image generation is based on pygame \cite{shinners2011pygame}.
 A sample image can be found in Figure~\ref{fig:samples}.